 A grid connected solar system is placed on the roof of a customer’s home.
 The solar panel utilizes the sun to convert electricity (using the inverter) into power.
 The inverter is also used to control the flow of electricity into a home, business, office, hospital or school.

-The installation of a Grid Connect Solar System allows you to generate your own electricity during the day while the sun is shining, which reduces your reliance on the electric grid.
+The installation of a grid connected system allows you to generate your own electricity during the day while the sun is shining, which reduces your reliance on the electric grid.
 If your system produces more electricity than you need, you then receive a credit towards your power account.
 This is called a feed-in tariff rate (FIT).

-The benefits of adding a Grid Connect Solar System to your home or business are extremely positive with the most beneficial being producing green energy.
+The benefits of adding a grid connected photovoltaic system to your home or business are extremely positive with the most beneficial being producing green energy.
 Solar energy is one of the best renewable energy options that is sustainable and naturally replenishing.
-Installing a Grid Connect Solar System will also allow you to help in eliminating the greenhouse gas emissions in Australia.
+Installing grid connected rooftop solar panels will also allow you to help in eliminating the greenhouse gas emissions in Australia.

 How Does A Grid Connected Solar Panel System Work